-Patrik Haggren (first-year critic) received his MA in Museum Studies from the University of Gothenburg, Sweden in 2012, where he also earned a BA in Ethnography in 2009.
+Patrik Haggren (second-year critic) received his MA in Museum Studies from the University of Gothenburg, Sweden in 2012, where he also earned a BA in Ethnography in 2009.
 In 2011 he worked as a production assistant and catalog editor for the organizers of the Gothenburg Biennial for Contemporary Art.
 He co-curated the exhibitions Surplus Work: the Non/Display of Swedish Labor Movement Art (2011), which was held at Gallery Rotor in Gothenburgand Entr'acte (2012), a sequence of screenings, lectures and performative talks that took place at Göteborg's Konsthall.
 Since 2011 Haggren has been an editor and contributor to WITNAS, an international journal for critique and arts writing.
 During the summer of 2012, he was a teaching assistant at Galleri Experimentell, a curatorial course offered at Valand School of Fine Art, Gothenburg.